FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers ftdi list [OPTIONS]

-  The command 'apio drivers ftdi list' lists the ftdi devices connected to
+  The command 'apio drivers ftdi list' displays the FTDI devices currently
-  your computer.
-It is useful for diagnosing FPGA board connectivity issues.
+  connected to your computer.
+It is useful for diagnosing FPGA board
+  connectivity issues.

   Examples:
     apio drivers ftdi list     # List the ftdi devices.

-  [Hint] This command executes the utility `lsftdi` which can also be invoked
+  [Hint] This command uses the lsftdi utility, which can also be invoked
-  using the command `apio raw -- lsftdi <flags>`
+  directly with the 'apio raw -- lsftdi <flags>' command.

 Options:
   -h, --help  Show this message and exit.